rjtmahinay/blog-rjtmahinay/clcs3z45r000308mdgn6sfelw.md

 #### POST

 This will invoke an add operation to your persistence layer and custom response.
-The additional **@Body** annotation can be optionally removed since Micronaut knows that it is your request body.
-The **@Valid** annotation asserts that your request body should be validated.
+The additional **Body** annotation can be optionally removed since Micronaut knows that it is your request body.
+The **Valid** annotation asserts that your request body should be validated.

 ```java
 @Post(uri = "/add", consumes = MediaType.APPLICATION_JSON, produces = MediaType.APPLICATION_JSON)